Pricing announced for 2021 SEAT Ibiza

 - Three petrol engines available

-The SEAT Ibiza, the brand’s popular supermini, has been given a facelift for 2021.
-The exterior has received a full makeover, while the inside has also been given a revamp, including the introduction of new connected technology and driver assistance systems.
-An updated version of the SEAT Arona, the compact SUV that’s based on the Ibiza, has also been unveiled.
+The exterior has received a refresh, while the inside has also been given a revamp, including the introduction of a suite of new connected technology and driver assistance systems.
+An updated version of the SEAT Arona, the compact SUV that’s based on the Ibiza, is also on sale now.

 Since its debut in 1984, the Ibiza hatchback has established itself as the most successful vehicle to roll off SEAT’s production line.
-It’s not the only supermini undergoing a makeover in 2021, either, with the Ibiza’s closest rivals, the Ford Fiesta, Volkswagen Polo and Skoda Fabia, all set for a refresh later this year.
+It’s not the only supermini that’s undergone a makeover in 2021, either, with the Ibiza’s closest rivals, the Ford Fiesta, Volkswagen Polo and Skoda Fabia, all receiving a refresh this year.

 2021 SEAT Ibiza: Design

-The Ibiza has long meant to be ‘the stylish one’ out of the three VW Group superminis (the VW Polo and the Skoda Fabia are the other two), in a bid to appeal to younger buyers in particular.
+The Ibiza has always been ‘the stylish one’ out of the three VW Group superminis (the VW Polo and the Skoda Fabia are the other two), in a bid to appeal to younger buyers in particular.
 The new model builds on the sharp, angular design features of the outgoing car, adding enhancements such as new LED lights.
 Eco LEDs are standard on entry-level SE and SE Technology models, while FR models and up get full LED lights.

 The supermini retains its short overhangs and the wheels are pushed out to all four corners to optimise handling.
 The Ibiza will now be available in nine colours, including two new ones called Sapphire Blue and Asphalt Blue, with the choice of three new alloy wheel designs – two 17-inch sets, available on FR, Xcellence and Xcellence Lux trims, and one 18-inch option for the FR Sport.
 There are also 15-inch alloy and 16-inch machined alloy wheels available for the SE and SE Technology models.